poole/hyde/_posts/2014-04-24-command-line.md

 <script type="text/javascript" src="https://asciinema.org/a/9111.js" id="asciicast-9111" async></script>

+Note that you can pause the presentation at any time, and you can copy things from it and paste them into your own command line.

 It's silent, so if you feel lonely you can listen to this, and feel hip at the same time:

 <iframe width="100%" height="300" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/145502026&amp;auto_play=false&amp;hide_related=false&amp;visual=true"></iframe>

 &nbsp;

-If you would like to learn more, I would suggest the Learn Code The Hard Way [command line book](http://cli.learncodethehardway.org/book/).
+If you would like to learn more, we will be covering a lot more in the future.
+But if you are impatient, I would suggest the Learn Code The Hard Way [command line book](http://cli.learncodethehardway.org/book/).